IronDeviceAudio/Linux_Driver_SMA1305/README.md

 REV035: Remove name_prefix setting for ignore_suspend.

 REV036: The multi-bytes mixer controls have been split into individual mixer controls on 1-byte units.

+REV037: Implementation of Data Transfer Interface from AP to DSP in MTK RV55 Environment.